Connect with others who understand.

 Life Expectancy Over Time

-Hemophilia A is a blood clotting or bleeding disorder caused by low levels of clotting factors — proteins that help your blood create clots.
-People with hemophilia A have mutations in the gene that controls factor VIII (8) production.
+Hemophilia A is a blood clotting or bleeding disorder caused by low levels of clotting factors.
+These proteins help your blood create clots.
+People with hemophilia A have mutations (changes) in the gene that controls factor VIII (8) production.
 People without enough of the clotting factor VIII protein are at a high risk of bleeding episodes.
+(You will usually see Roman numerals in any discussion of clotting factors.)

 The Development of Replacement Clotting Factor

+In the early 20th century, people with hemophilia had very few treatment options, and most faced a poor outlook.
+But by the 1940s, advances in blood transfusions and plasma therapies began to improve survival and change the future of hemophilia care.
 In 1964, researchers found a way to separate clotting factors from donor blood.
-The resulting treatment improved the average life expectancy for people with hemophilia to 60 years.
+The resulting treatment improved the average life expectancy for people with hemophilia to 24 years.

-However, in the 1980s, doctors found that many donors were infected with the hepatitis C virus (HCV) or human immunodeficiency virus (HIV).
-Health care facilities had to take extra steps to properly clean and filter the clotting factors to prevent recipients from developing life-threatening complications.
-Even so, many people with hemophilia who received these contaminated proteins were infected with HCV or HIV.
+In the 1980s, tragedy struck when clotting factor concentrates made from donated blood were contaminated with the human immunodeficiency virus (HIV) and hepatitis C virus (HCV).
+Healthcare facilities had to take extra steps to properly clean and filter the clotting factors to prevent recipients from developing life-threatening complications.
+Even so, many people with hemophilia were affected, and hepatitis and AIDS became major causes of death.

 Recombinant Clotting Factors Reduce Infections

-Today, the U.S. Food and Drug Administration (FDA) has approved both human and recombinant factor VIII treatments.
-There hasn’t been a documented case of HCV or HIV infection from clotting factor treatment since 1985.
+The U.S. Food and Drug Administration (FDA) has approved both human and recombinant factor VIII treatments.
+These recombinant therapies have nearly eliminated infection risk.

 Better Treatments Have Improved Survival